ivanadokic/quote-maker-react-lab-onl01-seng-ft-030220/README.md

 In this lab we will be building an application for making quotes.
 This will include creating a quote and updating the global Redux state.

 In our `App` component we will render the components: `QuoteForm` & `Quotes`.
-We will also need a reducer and actions file for our Quotes.
+We will also need a reducer and actions file for our Quotes..

 ### Quotes Reducer